gabiseabra/node-convert-schema/README.md

 There are many libraries out there for declaring object schemas and validations, but none quite fit for conversion of objects between different structures.
-This library is meant to solve just that: Mapping object values and keys back and forth between two schemas.
+This library is meant to solve just that: Mapping object values and keys between two schemas.

 ## Usage